 - keeping skin moisturised and clean to prevent dryness and infection

-- joining a support group such as Scleroderma Australia.
+- joining a support group such as those organised by Scleroderma Australia.